Credit Information and Disclosures

 AMDA – The Society for Post-Acute and Long-Term Care Medicine designates this other activity (live and on-demand) for a maximum of 8 AMA PRA Category 1 CreditsTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-This activity has been pre-approved by the American Board of Post-Acute and Long-Term Care Medicine (ABPLM) for a total of 8 management hours toward certification as a Certified Medical Director (CMD) in post-acute and long-term care medicine.
+This live activity has been pre-approved by the American Board of Post-Acute and Long-Term Care Medicine (ABPLM) for a total of 8 management hours toward certification as a Certified Medical Director (CMD) in post-acute and long-term care medicine.
 The CMD program is administered by the ABPLM.
 Each physician should claim only those hours of credit actually spent on the activity.

 ABIM Maintenance of Certification (MOC)